Holiday Beach, Texas: History

 Development of the area began in the mid-1960s, when a group of Dallas investors organized the Copano Land Company.
 The first lots were sold around 1964.
-The subdivision continued to develop with waterfront homes and boat canals throughout the remainder of the twentieth century.
+The subdivision continued to develop, with waterfront homes and boat canals throughout the remainder of the 20th century.
 Holiday Beach was home to an estimated 1,000 residents in 2000.

 In August 2017, Hurricane Harvey destroyed the area after making landfall in Holiday Beach.

 Subdivisions

-Holiday Beach is divided into twelve subdivision sections.
-They are Bayview, Belaire, Hillcrest, Mesquite Tree, Newcomb Bend, Northview, Oak Shores, Palmetto Point, St. Charles, Sherwood Downs, Southview, and Woodland Hills.
+Holiday Beach is divided into 12 subdivision sections: Bayview, Belaire, Hillcrest, Mesquite Tree, Newcomb Bend, Northview, Oak Shores, Palmetto Point, St. Charles, Sherwood Downs, Southview, and Woodland Hills.

+Demographics

+Holiday Beach first appeared as a census designated place in the 2010 U.S. census.

 Education

-Public education in the community of Holiday Lakes is provided by the Aransas County Independent School District.
+Public education in the community of Holiday Lakes is provided by the Rockport-Fulton Independent School District.